irena-flextool/flextool/docs/index.md

 Input data is set with the following parameters:

 - **'inflow'** - inflow into the node (negative is outflow).
 Constant or time series.
 - **'annual_flow'** - annual flow in energy units (always positive, the sign of inflow defines in/out).
+Constant or period.
-- **'existing'** - existing storage capacity (requires `has_state`)
+- **'existing'** - existing storage capacity (requires `has_state`).
+Constant.
 - **'invest_cost'** - investment cost for new storage capacity.
-Constant or time series.
+Constant or period.
+- **'invest_max_total'** - maximum investment over all solves.
+Constant.
+- **'lifetime'** - life time of the storage unit represented by the node.
+Constant or period.
+- **'interest_rate'** - interest rate for investments.
+Constant or period.
+- **'fixed_cost'** - annual fixed cost for storage.
+Constat or period.
-- **'penalty_up'** - penalty cost for decreasing consumption in the node with a slack variable
+- **'penalty_up'** - penalty cost for decreasing consumption in the node with a slack variable.
+Constant or time.
-- **'penalty_down'** - penalty cost for increasing consumption in the node with a slack variable
+- **'penalty_down'** - penalty cost for increasing consumption in the node with a slack variable.
+Constant or time.

 # Commodities

-Commodities are characterized by their price and CO2 content.
-Commodities are not directly injected to units (e.g. coal to the coal plant) so to be useful, they need to be assigned to commodity nodes (e.g. coal_node, gas_node).
+Some `nodes` can act as a source or a sink of commodities instead of forcing a balance between inputs and outputs.
+To make that happen, commodities must have a `price` and be connected to those `nodes` that serve (or buy) that particular `commodity` at the given `price`.
+In other words, `commodity` is separate from `node` so that the user can use the same `commodity` properties for multiple nodes.
+Commodities can also have a `co2_content`.
+The `commodity` and its `nodes` are connected by establishin a new relationship between the `commodity` and each of its `nodes` (e.g. *coal--coal_market*).

 ![image-1.png](./commodities.PNG)

 # Connections

-Connections have a name and a transfer capacity.
-Their operational characteristics include the transfer method, startup method, DC or AC and efficiency.

-- **'left_node' and 'right_node'**
-- **'is_active'**
-- **'transfer_method'** - *regular*
-- **'startup_method'** - *no_startup*
-- **'invest_method'**
-- **'is_DC'**
-    - *yes*, *no*

-Investment parameters (for capacity expansion): investment method, investment cost, interest rate, lifetime.
-Retirement possible
+Connections can have an `existing` transfer capacity as well as an opportunity to invest in new capacity and retire old capacity.
+The functional choices of connections include the `is_active`, `transfer_method`, `invest_method`, `startup_method` as well as a choice if the tranfer connection `is_DC`.
+Parameters for the connection are defined in the `connection` object, but the two `nodes` it connects are defined by establishing a relationship between `connection--leftNode--rightNode`.

 # Units

-Units convert energy (or matter) from one form to another (e.g. open cycle gas turbine).
+Units convert energy (or matter) from one form to another (e.g. open cycle gas turbine), but the can also have multiple inputs and/or outputs (e.g. combined heat and power plant).
+The input nodes are defined with the relationship `unit--inputNode` while the output nodes are defined through the relationship `unit--outputNode`.

-Units definition

-- Unit names (e.g. coal_plant, hydro_plant, solar_pv), capacities.
+## Functional definitions

+- `is_active`
+- Energy conversion method (conversion_method),
--
+- startup method (startup_method),

-Operational characteristics

-- Energy conversion method (conversion_method), startup method (startup_method), minimum up/down time method (minimum_time_method)
+- minimum up/down time method (minimum_time_method)

+## Main parameters
+- Capacity: `existing` (and the investment and retirement parameters below)
-- Technical: Minimum load (min_load), efficiency, efficiency at min load (efficiency_at_min_load), minimum up/down time
+- Technical: efficiency, minimum load (min_load), efficiency at min load (efficiency_at_min_load), inertia_constant
-- Economic: Variable O&M cost, startup cost.
-- is_active
+- Economic: variable_cost, startup_cost, fixed_cost (fuel cost comes through the use of fuel commodities)

-Investment parameters (for capacity expansion)
+## Investment parameters (for capacity expansion)

-- Investment method, investment cost, interest rate, lifetime
-- Retirement possible
+- investment/retirement method
+- invest_cost, interest_rate, lifetime, invest_max_total, invest_max_period
+- salvage_cost, retire_max_total, retire_max_period

 ![image](./generators.png)

-Generators are associated with nodes.

 ## Relationship of a unit to a node and determination of the type of relationship:

 - If the unit’s outputs are flowing into the node, the node acts as output for the unit.
 - If the unit’s inputs are flowing out of the node (into the unit), the node acts as input for the unit.
-- Not all units necessary have an input node.
+- Not all units necessary have an input or an output node.
 E.g. VRE generators have only output nodes and their generation is driven by profiles

-## Relationship properties:
+## Properties of unit--inputNode and unit--outputNode relationships:

-- Flow (from/to node) coefficient (accounts for efficiency of unit)
+- Flow (from/to node) coefficient (changes the accounts for efficiency of unit)
-- Variable cost of flow
+- Variable cost of the particular flow of unit--inputNode or unit--outputNode

-Generators are associated with nodes.

 ## Generators driven by profiles

 Some generators (e.g. VRE) are not converting energy from one node to the other.
-Instead, their generation is determined (or limited) by a specific generation profile.
+Instead, their generation is determined (or limited) by a specific generation profile set by a `profile` object with a `profile_method`, thats state whether the profile forces an *upper_limit*, *lower_limit* or *equal*ity.
+Finally `profile`object is given a `profile` time series (or it can also be a constant).

-Association of profile-unit and determination of profile method.

-- profile: solar_capacity_factor, ...
-- profile_method: upper_limit, ...